 I spent about 45 minutes yesterday frantically searching for Ruby’s red choir dress.
-The last time she wore it was for her Christmas concert, so I mistakenly assumed it would still be in the “delicates” bin of my hamper.
-After failing to find it there, I searched in all of the bins of clean laundry in the laundry room.
+The last time she wore it was for her Christmas concert in December, so I mistakenly assumed it would still be in the “delicates” bin of my hamper (aka where I throw clothes that should be washed on delicate and then forget about them until they are urgently needed).
+After failing to find it there, I searched in all of the bins of clean laundry in the laundry room (there are an embarrassing number of bins of clean laundry in my laundry room), in the bin I stashed in my stepson’s closet when we were having company over a few months ago, and under a pile of my husband’s clothes that we need to bring to the dry cleaners at some point.
 No dice.
-Finally, I opened Ruby’s closet and found the dress.
+Finally, I opened Ruby’s closet to search in her costume bin and found the dress.
 In the closet.
 Clean and hanging up on a hanger.
-Exactly where it should be if I were a functional adult - and the last place I thought it would be because I am not really a functional adult.
+Exactly where it should be if I were a functional adult — and the last place I thought it would be because I am not really a functional adult.

 I feel like I’m faking it pretty well most of the time.
 I get my kids to school on time, fed and washed and dressed; I have a job; I do some volunteer work.
 But I still feel like a complete mess who just keeps it hidden.